0xnarwhal/BadUSB/README.md

 ## DISCLAIMER

-This is highly for education purposes only and testing.
-This should not be used for malicious intent.
-Any misuse of the provided scripts is highly illegal and can get you into trouble.
-If you do wish to perform any action on other computers, ensure you have prior approval from the rightful owner.
-Remember: hack responsibly.
+This framework is intended for educational purposes.
+Malicious use of this framework is **NOT** encouraged.
+If you wish to perform any action on other computers, ensure you have prior approval from the rightful owner.
+Remember: **hack responsibly.**

-## TL;DR
+## TLDR

-This repository contains the framework to use a `Bad USB` using ATTiny85 Digispark scripting.
-The entirety of this framework is to be used on your attacker machine/VPS.
+This framework is intended to get you started with scripting your own malicious USB using the `ATTiny85 Digispark scripting`.
+The entirety of this framework is intended to be used on your attacker machine/VPS.
 I highly recommend cloning this repository and working off of it.
 Follow the `Step-by-Step Guide` to fully setup using `DigitalOcean` as the attacker VPS of choice.

 ### NOTE